Verlander is Most Valuable

 Having been unsuccessful in the lottery, my friend and I decided to try our luck in stand-by on Saturday, April 24 for a show hosted by Gabourey Sidibe with musical guest MGMT.
 It was a very calculated move having selected a taping that involved an uncelebrated host and relatively unknown musical guest.
 This duo seemed to offer a better chance at attracting less of a crowd than say the Tina Fey/Justin Bieber combo from a few weeks earlier.

-Upcoming Saturday Night Live Hosts (2012 season)
+Upcoming Saturday Night Live Hosts

 Our day started off leaving from Bristol, CT at 3:45 AM on Saturday morning.
 We arrived in NYC at 5:30 and made it to 30 Rockefeller Plaza around 5:45.
 A fair number of folks were already lined up on the W 49th street side of NBC Studios (later we learned there were 130 people in front of us).
 The majority of people in the front of the line had camped out overnight.
 An estimated 200 total people were in line by the time we obtained our tickets.